-Eaton Vance Enhanced Equity Income Fund II (the "Fund," "we," or "our") is a diversified, closed-end management investment company, which commenced operations January 31, 2005.
-The Fund's primary investment objective is to provide current income, with a secondary objective of capital appreciation.
-Investments are based on Eaton Vance Management's ("Eaton Vance" or the "Adviser") internal research and ongoing company analysis.
+Eaton Vance Tax-Managed Buy-Write Income Fund (the "Fund") is a diversified, closed-end management investment company, which commenced operations on April 29, 2005.
+The Fund seeks to provide current income and gains, with a secondary objective of capital appreciation.
+Investments are based on Eaton Vance Management's ("Eaton Vance" or the "Adviser") and Parametric Portfolio Associates LLC's ("Parametric" or the "Sub-Adviser") internal research and proprietary modeling techniques and software.
 An investment in the Fund may not be appropriate for all investors.
 There is no assurance that the Fund will achieve its investment objectives.

-THE ADVISER
+THE ADVISER AND SUB-ADVISER

 Eaton Vance acts as the Fund's investment adviser under an Investment Advisory Agreement (the "Advisory Agreement").
-Eaton Vance has offices at Two International Place, Boston, MA 02110.
-EV LLC ("EV") serves as trustee of Eaton Vance.
-Eaton Vance and its predecessor organizations have been managing assets since 1924 and managing investment funds since 1931.
+The Adviser's principal office is located at Two International Place, Boston, MA 02110.
+Eaton Vance, its affiliates and predecessor companies have been managing assets of individuals and institutions since 1924 and of investment companies since 1931.
 Prior to March 1, 2021, Eaton Vance was a wholly owned subsidiary of Eaton Vance Corp. ("EVC").
+Eaton Vance has engaged its affiliate Parametric as a sub-adviser to the Fund.
+Prior to March 1, 2021, Parametric was an indirect, wholly owned subsidiary of EVC.

-On March 1, 2021, Morgan Stanley acquired EVC (the "Transaction") and Eaton Vance became an indirect, wholly-owned subsidiary of Morgan Stanley.
-In connection with the Transaction, the Fund entered into a new investment advisory agreement with Eaton Vance.
-The agreement was approved by shareholders prior to the consummation of the Transaction and was effective upon its closing.
-Effective March 1, 2021, any fee reduction agreement previously applicable to the Fund was incorporated into its new investment advisory agreement with Eaton Vance.
+On March 1, 2021, Morgan Stanley acquired EVC (the "Transaction") and Eaton Vance and Parametric each became an indirect, wholly owned subsidiary of Morgan Stanley.
+In connection with the Transaction, the Fund entered into a new investment advisory agreement with Eaton Vance and Eaton Vance entered into a new investment sub-advisory agreement with Parametric.
+Each such agreement was approved by shareholders prior to the consummation of the Transaction and was effective upon its closing.
+Effective March 1, 2021, any fee reduction agreement previously applicable to the Fund was incorporated into its new investment advisory agreement with Eaton Vance and new investment sub-advisory agreement with Parametric.

 Morgan Stanley (NYSE: MS), whose principal offices are at 1585 Broadway, New York, New York 10036, is a preeminent global financial services firm engaged in securities trading and brokerage activities, as well as providing investment banking, research and analysis, financing and financial advisory services.
-As of June 30, 2022, Morgan Stanley's asset management operations had aggregate assets under management of approximately \$1.4 trillion.
+As of March 31, 2023, Morgan Stanley's asset management operations had aggregate assets under management of approximately \$1.4 trillion.